 Roberto Lugo holds a BFA from the Kansas City Art Institute and an MFA from Penn State.
 His work has been featured in exhibitions at the Houston Center for Contemporary Craft, the Clay Studio in Philadelphia, and the Museum of Arts and Design in New York, among many others.
 Lugo is the recipient of numerous awards, most recently including a 2019 Pew Fellowship, a Cynthia Hazen Polsky and Leon Polsky Rome Prize, and a US Artist Award.
 His work is found in the permanent collections of the Los Angeles County Museum of Art, Philadelphia Museum of Art, and The Brooklyn Museum.
 His solo exhibition at the Walters Museum of Art in Baltimore received international acclaim, earning a spot in Hyperallergic’s “Top 20 exhibitions of 2018″.

-Roberto Lugo: A Village Potter is supported in part by the Edna W. Andrade Fund of the Philadelphia Foundation.
+Roberto Lugo: The Village Potter is supported in part by the Edna W. Andrade Fund of the Philadelphia Foundation.